Falicer/IoT_SmartOven/README.md

 1. Required parts list
 2. Connecting your Oven to google home
 3. Connecting your oven to the app for the first time
-4. Using the app/screen
-5. Voice Commands start up & Voice command list
+4. Voice Commands start up & Voice command list
-6. How the night mode works
+5. How the night mode works
-7. Telegram connection test
+6. Telegram connection test

 ## Required parts list.
 - Arduino